patlee12/user-management/README.md

 # user-management
-A repo to be used as a starting point for full stack web applications built with nestJS and reactJS.
+A nestJS application to be used for accountmanagment and user authentication.
+Implements Prisma Schema and uses PostGres db.